jitterted/tdd-game/tasklist.md

 * [X] Always draw playing cards up to full hand, don't draw individual cards Change from *Draw* drawing a single card to draw to full hand.
-* [ ] TECH DEBT card is auto-played as soon as it's drawn (still need to draw to full hand)
+* [ ] TECH DEBT card is auto-played as soon as it's drawn (still need to draw to full hand) AutoPlay Card: Upon Draw is Immediately Played

 ## Bugs
 * [X] When 2nd player joins, 1st player's view of their opponent's name doesn't get updated, because no event is sent upon 2nd player join.
 * [X] Race condition: game state changed event messages can be processed out of order, causing the display to be incorrect (e.g., too many discards at once)
+* [ ] If CardNotInHandException occurs, force the front-end to reload entire game state

 ## Game Start
-* [ ] Join game in progress vs. starting new game - game matching
+* [ ] Join game in progress vs. starting new game - game matching/multi-game support

 ## Refactoring